 The main time losses in urgent airfreight are often unromantic.
 Documentation errors.
 Clearance sequencing.
 Screening queues.
 Truck-booking delays.
 Warehouse handoff confusion.
 Arrival outside workable delivery windows.
 These do not sound dramatic, but they are exactly the losses that convert premium freight into mediocre performance.

 Australia also adds the usual border complexities.
 Customs, biosecurity, and commodity-specific controls do not vanish because the goods are urgent.
 In some cases, urgent cargo is even more sensitive to weak paperwork because there is less slack in the chain for rework.
-Australia’s Commercial Import Rules Explained
+A high-functioning cargo gateway is one where the urgency bought in the air can still survive the ground environment.
+A weak gateway or weak ground plan can destroy value after the aircraft has already done its job.

+Importers should watch the handoff points closely.
+Airfreight loses its advantage most often at the interfaces: terminal to broker, broker to truck, truck to final consignee, or documentation to release.
 For urgent jobs, those interfaces deserve active design rather than passive hope.
 Who is receiving the freight at terminal level, when can the truck actually collect, what release conditions still need to be met, and can the consignee take delivery inside the real working window?
-These questions sound operational because they are.
+These questions sound operational because they are operational.
 They are also where urgency is won or lost.

 Which Shipments Should Care Most About Airport Capacity